codophilic/Learn-HTML-CSS-JS-NodeJS-TS/JS/DOM.md

 - `children`: Returns an `HTMLCollection` of only the child element nodes (ignores text nodes or comments).
 - `firstChild`: Returns the first child node (could be an element, text, or comment).
 - `firstElementChild`: Returns the first element child.
-- `lastChild`: Returns the last child node.
+- `lastChild`: Returns the last child node (could be an element, text, or comment).
 - `lastElementChild`: Returns the last element child.

 - If you see the output of `console.log(parentDiv.childNodes);` , you can see some `text` nodes inside the list.
 What are the?